raspberrypilearning/space-talk/en/quiz1/question_1.md

-## Project checklist

---- task ---

-The project has a backdrop and sprites.

---- /task ---

---- task ---

-The sprites communicate when clicked using `Looks`{:class="block3looks"} and `Sound`{:class="block3sound"} code blocks.

---- /task ---

---- task ---

-A costume has been edited in the **Paint editor**.

---- /task ---

 ## Quick quiz

 Answer the three questions to get your Space talk badge.
 There are hints to guide you to the correct answer.